-The District's net position decreased during the most recent fiscal year.
-The majority of the decrease represents the extent to which the cost of operations exceeded ongoing program revenues.
+The District's net position increased during the most recent fiscal year.
+The majority of the increase is the result of prepayments received for lot sales for which the related debt payments were not made before fiscal year end.
+The remaining increase represents the extent to which ongoing program revenues exceeded the cost of operations.